microsoft/reverse-proxy/docs/docfx/articles/transforms.md

 proxyRoute.AddTransformSuppressResponseTrailers();
 ```

 This sets if all proxy response trailers are copied to the client response.
-This setting is enabled by default and can by disabled by configuring the transform with a `false` value.
+This setting is enabled by default and can be disabled by configuring the transform with a `false` value.
 Transforms that reference specific headers will still be run if this is disabled.

 #### ResponseTrailer